its-cyberjaya/constitution/README.md

 # Constitution of IT Society, Multimedia University (Cyberjaya Campus)

-_This document is in draft mode._

-This document is established as of the 2015/2016 academic session of Multimedia University.
+This constitution was passed by the Annual General Meeting of IT Society at CQAR1003, Faculty of Computing Informatics, Multimedia University, at 8.01 pm on 3 August 2015 with immediate effect.

 ## Regulation 1: General Information